Judicial Branch Advisory Committee on Judicial Ethics

 - Composition.
 The Supreme Judicial Court shall appoint an Advisory Committee on Judicial Ethics consisting of seven members, as follows: three members shall be a justice of the Superior Court or judge of the District Court; one member shall be a Family Law Magistrate; one member shall be a judge of the Probate Court; one member shall be an attorney licensed by the Board of Overseers of the Bar; and one member shall be a member of the public.
 The specific membership names shall be listed in a separate membership roster.

 - Terms of Appointment.
 Of the members first appointed, three shall be appointed for three years, two shall be appointed for two years, and two shall be appointed for one year.
 On the expiration of the term of office of a member, a successor shall be appointed for a term of three years.
-Members may be reappointed to the Committee, but no member shall be appointed to more than two successive full three-year terms, in addition to any partial terms.
+Members may be reappointed to the Committee, when such reappointment is appropriate.
 Members shall continue to serve until a successor is appointed, and appointments to fill a vacancy shall be for the balance of the existing term.
 The Chief Justice may terminate or suspend an appointment for good cause as determined by the Chief Justice.

 II.
 Powers and Duties:

 The Committee shall have the power and duty to:

 - Render formal and informal advisory opinions with respect to the interpretation of rules of court relating to the ethical and professional conduct of justices,judges, active retired justices and judges, family law magistrates, and nominees or candidates for judicial office (hereinafter collectively referred to as judicial officials), persons subject to the direction and control of judicial officials, persons over whom judicial officials exercise supervisory responsibility, and the spouse or relative of a judicial official.

 - Make recommendations to the Supreme Judicial Court regarding amendments to the Maine Code of Judicial Conduct.